 I’m a great fan of Buffer.
-It is a simple and free tool that lets you schedule tweets and Facebook updates (both for profiles and pages) in advance.
-What’s more, it automatically times them for slots when they are likely to get the most response.
+It is a simple and free* tool that lets you schedule tweets and Facebook updates (both for profiles and pages) in advance.
+It also covers several other social networks, such as LinkedIn.

 You can manually schedule messages with many other tools.
 But, Buffer takes the extra step of letting you set up a series of prime time slots.
 It then automatically puts each message you schedule into the next one of those slots which is free.

 I’ve found the service very reliable.
 There have been occasional interruptions when lining up a message.
 But it has never failed to send one.
 Nor has Buffer ever made a mess of sending one more than once.
 They have also been very responsive to questions I have sent their way.

 * There’s also a paid-for version but the scope for the free version is pretty generous.